-In just five years, NoMa has developed eight million SF of office, residential, hotel and retail space totaling $3 billion in private investment.
-Many more buildings are currently under construction.
-In 2010, more than 6,000 people moved into NoMa to live or work; and eight new retailers opened for business.
+As of 2013, NoMa is home to 40,000 daytime workers, with 4.5 million SF of office space leased in the last 5 years.
+More than 3,900 apartments have been recently completed or are under construction.
+NoMa has 13 modes of transportation, including two Red Line Metro stops, and extensive biking facilities, with the East Coast’s only Bikestation, the 8-mile Metropolitan Branch Trail, and access to six Capital Bikeshare stations.
 Over the last few years, NoMa Business Improvement District (BID) has focused heavily on connecting both residents and employees at exciting, fun and free events.
 These events bring culture, music, artists, local farmers and more to this neighborhood, while building community and enlivening the public realm.
 NoMa Summer Screen, a free outdoor film festival, has attracted visitors from around the region.
 Free summer concerts give employees a break during their lunch hour to relax and enjoy music ranging from Blues to Jazz to Reggae.

 NoMa BoundariesMassachusetts Avenue to the south, New Jersey and North Capitol Street to the west, and Q and R Streets to the north.
 The neighborhood also extends eastward just beyond the CSX/Metrorail tracks.
 See a map

 - Sirius XM Radio

 - U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives

 - DDOT reconstruction of First Street, NE (in design)